ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

    would be possible to only implement a subset of them, though this would sacrifice parity of lambda expressions with function declarations.

- - For the same reason, it would be possible to use more than one extension for these changes.
+ - For the same reason, it would be possible to introduce more than one extension for these changes.

  - The name of the extension could be something else, for example `-XExtendedLambdas`.